xtuml/bridgepoint/doc-bridgepoint/notes/10232_oal_editor_enh/10232_oal_editor_enh_dnt.md

 6.1.2  The strategy class methods shall leverage the text editor tab preferences and implement functionality to determine when automatic indentation is needed and what the indent depth should be.
+6.1.3  Our implementation uses simple pattern matching rather than the complexity and "weight" of a full parser.
+Therefore, we do not handle complex cases such as writing an `if` statement with body and `end if` all on a single line.

 6.2 Update `OALEditorConfiguration.java` to handle the overrides called out in 5.5.1